PawelMatusz/36-week-challenge-shop/README.md

 ## General info

-Project #36 from weekly webdev challenge using HTML CSS Javascript and JSON with asynchronous function for getting products from json and adding to the site
+Project #36 from weekly webdev challenge using HTML CSS Javascript and JSON with asynchronous function for getting products from json and adding to the site and use Parcel to bundling

 ## Technologies